rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 - Failure: the token stream does not match `matcher`.
 This results in an error message such as "No rule expected token _blah_".
 - Error: some fatal error has occurred _in the parser_.
-For example, this happens if there are more than one pattern match, since that indicates the macro is ambiguous.
+For example, this happens if there is more than one pattern match, since that indicates the macro is ambiguous.

 The full interface is defined [here][code_parse_int].